 - Synchronous learning is done in real-time, with participants needing an immediate response from the other party for learning to continue.
-Examples include a live or videoconferenced classroom lecture, a group discussion, asking and answering questions, or working on their section of a group project. - Asynchronous learning is set up to that participants can engage with the lesson at different times, at their own pace.
-Examples include a student doing homework in a workbook, reading on their own, watching a recorded lecture, or working on their section of a group project. - Hybrid distance education brings aspects of both synchronous and asynchronous learning methods to the classroom.
-A video conferenced lecture alongside a group discussion (synchronous), followed by an individual writing assignment (asynchronous) would involve hybrid distance learning.
+Examples include a live or video conference classroom lecture, a group discussion, asking and answering questions, or working simultaneously with classmates on a group project. - Asynchronous learning is set up so that participants can engage with the lesson at different times, at their own pace.
+Examples include a student doing homework in a workbook, reading on their own, watching a recorded lecture, or working alone on their section of a group project . - Hybrid distance education brings aspects of both synchronous and asynchronous learning methods to the classroom.
+A video conference lecture alongside a group discussion (synchronous) followed by an individual writing assignment (asynchronous) would involve hybrid distance learning.

-Synchronous vs asynchronous learning
+Synchronous vs. asynchronous learning

-There's no "right" way to teach or learn, but there's continuous debate around what is the "best" way.
-Give the different styles a try and figure out what works best for both you and your students.
+There's no "right" way to teach or learn, but there's continuous debate around what is the best way.
+Trying both synchronous and asynchronous methods will help you figure out the right balance for both you and your students.

-Regardless of which style is chosen, upon entering the workforce students will likely encounter both asynchronous work (reading training guides, giving status reports, creating and consuming documentation) and synchronous work (responding to customer questions, meeting with team members, using tools like Slack).
+Regardless of which style is chosen, upon entering the workforce students will likely encounter both asynchronous work (reading training guides, creating status reports, sending emails) and synchronous work (responding to customer questions, meeting with team members, sending instant messages on Slack).